The following links provide additional information about alternative Open Source DNS software.

 GNU licensed.
 Uses MySQL to hold zone file records.
 No resolve library.
 Does not support recursive queries.

 Authoritative Only DNS server.
-Version 2+ supports latest DNSSEC (DNSSEC.bis) standards.
+Currently at version 4.
+Supports DNSSEC.
 Performance is 2 to 3 times BIND.
 A very serious product and deployed in the RIPE root-server network.
 Modest documentation.

 Authoritative and recursive DNS server written in Python.
 LGPL.